 Are you planning your first trip to Hawaii and don’t know where to start?
 Keep scrolling to find out my top tips for visiting Hawaii for the first time!

-This list of tips for visiting Hawaii for the first time contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of tips for visiting Hawaii for the first time was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for the best tips on how to visit Hawaii for the first time?